CareyCHAN/Angular/README.md

 # Overview

-This project is my Mutilmedia class final project
+This project is the final work of my multimedia class.

 This project does not contain node_modules.
 Please create a node_modules through the `npm install` command, and it will automatically create node_module to this project.